Hotel Mont Blanc - Summer

 Chamonix has plenty of museums for those wanting to delve a little deeper into the fascinating history of the valley.

-There is also a vast array of gastronomic delights from typical mountain restaurants serving Savoyard specialities to international cuisine to stylish Michelin starred restaurants.
+There is also a vast array of gastronomic delights from typical mountain restaurants serving Savoyard specialties to international cuisine to stylish Michelin starred restaurants.

 Location & Directions